Are you sure you want to log out?

 The middle ear plays a vital role in carrying out the ear’s main function which is to detect sound.
 It serves the function of transmitting sound from one part of the ear (outer ear) to another (inner ear).
 The middle ear is also an area of the ear that’s closest to the throat, making it vulnerable to bacteria.

-Learn more about the middle ear infection, what causes it, symptoms to look out for, and how you can keep your ear healthy.
+Learn more about the middle ear infection, what causes it, symptoms to look out for in adults, and how you can keep your ear healthy.

 Your ear is made up of three parts namely the: